jthegedus/svelte-adapter-firebase/README.md

 Since the purpose of using this adapter is to leverage the Firebase Hosting CDN, you should consider improving the user experience with targetted caching/TTLs.

 If cold starts are still an issue for your application, Cloud Run has support for [`min_instances`](https://cloud.google.com/run/docs/configuring/min-instances) which will keep `x` number of instances warm.
-This incurs additional costs.
-See the Cloud Run documentation for more.
+This incurs additional costs, though [as discussed by Ahmet Alp Balkan here](https://github.com/ahmetb/cloud-run-faq#how-to-keep-a-cloud-run-service-warm) can be cheaper than an equivalent Compute Engine instance.
+See the [official Cloud Run pricing documentation](https://cloud.google.com/run/pricing) for more.

 ## Caveats